Bills vs Chiefs picks, NFL score prediction, odds, TV: Start time, how to watch AFC Championship game - NBC Sports

 The Buffalo Bills are headed to AFC Championship Game for first time since 1993 after last Saturday’s 17-3 victory over the Ravens.
 Josh Allen completed 23-of-37 passes for 206 yards and one touchdown.
 WR Stefon Diggs caught 8-of-11 targets for 106 yards and one touchdown.
 Diggs now has at least 100 yards in five of his last six games.
 However, it was a 101-yard interception return from CB Taron Johnson that helped the Bills seal the historic victory, when Baltimore was just 9 yards away from a tying touchdown.
 Johnson’s pick-6-return tied for the longest in postseason history.
 Packers DB George Teague had a 101-yard interception return against the Lions in 1993.

 The Kansas City Chiefs will become the first team ever to host the AFC Championship Game three years in a row this Sunday night, after defeating the Browns 22-17 last week.
 Patrick Mahomes completed 21 of 30 passes for 255 yards with a touchdown before leaving the game with a concussion and being replaced by Chad Henne, who went 6-for-8 for 66 yards, in the final 20 minutes of the game.
-Mahomes, who also injured his left big toe on Sunday, is in concussion protocol and participated in a light practice on Wednesday.
+Mahomes, who also injured his left big toe on Sunday, is in concussion protocol and was back on the practice field again on Thursday.

 RELATED: Packers favored by 3.5 over Buccaneers, Chiefs favored by 3 over Bills